 Conclusion

-Instead of purely purpose -oriented designs, atmospheric and emotional aspects come to the fore: a carefully curated wall design reflects the character of a room and reveals a personal story.
+Instead of purely purpose-oriented designs, atmospheric and emotional aspects come to the fore: A carefully curated wall design reflects the character of a room and reveals a personal story.

 Precious objects that trigger enthusiasm over a long period enrich the daily environment and create a permanently inspiring atmosphere.
 Art, design and functional aspects go hand in hand and reveal that every wall - whether big or small - has the potential to convey expression and aesthetics.

 Owner and Managing Director of Kunstplaza.
-Journalist, editor, and passionate blogger in the field of art, design, and creativity since 2011.
-Successful completion of a degree in web design as part of a university study (2008).
-Further development of creativity techniques through courses in free drawing, expressive painting, and theatre/acting.
-Profound knowledge of the art market through years of journalistic research and numerous collaborations with actors/institutions from art and culture.
+Publicist, editor, and passionate blogger in the field of art, design, and creativity since 2011.
+Successful completion of a degree in web design as part of a university program (2008).
+Further development of creativity techniques through courses in free drawing, expressive painting, and theater/acting.
+Profound knowledge of the art market through many years of journalistic research and numerous collaborations with actors/institutions from art and culture.